maptv/decalendar/docs/deciday.md

 ## Examples

-Calculate decidaily offset metric (DODT) time:
+Calculate decidaily offset decimal (DODT) time:

-1. Find UTC time and convert to metric time (aka metric time UTC)
+1. Find UTC time and convert to decimal time (aka decimal time UTC)
-2. Find the hourly UTC offset, convert to metric time, and round to the nearest deciday
+2. Find the hourly UTC offset, convert to decimal time, and round to the nearest deciday
-3. Sum the metric time and metric offset, report the sum together with the offset
+3. Sum the decimal time and decimal offset, report the sum together with the offset

 * West longitude is minus, East longitude is plus.